vladimiryardan/Taffy-Wiki/Using-a-Custom-Representation-Class.md

 </cfcomponent>
 ```

-These are the things that your custom representation class has to implement:
+These are the things that your custom representation class must implement:

 * `setData(any data)` - used to tell the class what data it has to serialize.
 The **data** parameter should accept any data type, and the function should return the **this** object.<br/><br/>
 * `noData()` - used to return a (more or less) empty representation object (status information with no result data).
 Should return the **this** object.<br/><br/>